Configure WorkHub for Your Team

 Settings tabs Boards, Permissions, Leave, Timesheet Access, Workload, Capacity, Holidays

-Access Admin and App Admin (App Settings), all users (My Settings)
+Access Admin and App Admin (App Settings), all users (My Account)

 Key configs Field mapping, access control, leave approvers, timesheet approvers, capacity, holidays